cecat/UtilityWatchMQTT/HASS/README.md

     unit_of_measurement: 'GW'
 ...and so on...
 ```
+the scan_interval and unit_of_measure are optional, but if you want a nice graph
+in your HA dashboard you need to specify unit_of_measure here. (see Graphing stuff below)

 You can trigger an automation by watching for a particular topic.
-The yaml code for the trigger within your auomation looks like this:
+The yaml code for
+the trigger within your auomation looks like this:

 ```
 trigger: